ShubhamRandive1/Wallet_Payment_Application/README.md

 <br>
 <br>

-1) Bivek Rai  <li>Team Lead, Responsible for creating and implementing the ER diagram and flow of the project.
+<lu> Bivek Rai  <li>Team Lead, Responsible for creating and implementing the ER diagram and flow of the project.

 2) Yogesh Saini <li>Responsible for creating the Repository while making sure of proper implementation Of Controllers